4 Force Management

 Purchase: Pay the C-bill cost to get a new unit.
 Commanders must purchase units from their Master Unit List faction and era list.
 The new unit has a pilot/crew at skill 4/5 and can be trained.

-Salvage: Recover enemy units that that were destroyed in a scenario.
+Salvage: Recover enemy units that were destroyed in a scenario.
 Pay 50% the C-bill cost, rounded up, to add salvaged enemy units to your force.
-A War Crow Prime costs 22,057,358 C-bills, so it costs 11,028,679 C-bills salvaged War Crow Prime to your force.
+A War Crow Prime costs 22,057,358 C-bills, so it costs 11,028,679 C-bills to add a salvaged War Crow Prime to your force.
 The new unit starts at skill 4/5 and can be trained.
 Alternatively, sell the salvaged unit to earn 25% of the C-bill cost.
 A salvaged War Crow Prime could be sold to earn 5,514,340 C-bills.

 Sell: Sell undamaged units for 50% of the C-bill cost or destroyed units for 25% of the C-bill cost, rounded up.
 A Locust LCT-1E costs 1,574,200 C-bills and may be sold for 787,100 C-bills.
 If the Locust LCT-1E was destroyed, then selling it would only yield 393,550 C-bills.

-4.2 Advanced Force Maintenance and Improvements
+4.3 Advanced Force Maintenance and Improvements

 Commanders may use these advanced rules to further improve their force.
 League organizers decide which advanced rules are allowed for all forces in the league.